 More detailed information regarding each of these projects and other obligations is provided in Section 3.
-Additionally, comprehensive monitoring reports are found for the Additional Mitigation Projects Developed by the MOU Ad Hoc Group, the Yellow Billed Cuckoo Habitat Enhancement Plans, and the Owens Valley Land Management Plan (OVLMP).
+Additionally, comprehensive monitoring reports are found for the Yellow Billed Cuckoo Habitat Enhancement Plans and the Owens Valley Land Management Plan (OVLMP).

 1.0 Owens Valley Operations Plan for Runoff Year 2018-19